codeworks-jvm/Kata-Java-RomanNumbers/README.md

 In the `src/main/java` folder, you will find the class `App` with the function ready to be implemented.

 ## Test it
 You can use `mvn test` to test your code.
-If all tests pass, you can go to the next rule !

-But first install the dependencies with `mvn clean install -DskipTests`.
+First install the dependencies with `mvn clean install -DskipTests`.
 Thanks.

 ## Optimisation & clean code
 Find the optimal form.
 Keep your code as clean as possible (easy to read, understandable ...).